Alejandro Yoshizawa: Director, Producer, Cinematographer, and Editor

 Alejandro Yoshizawa is a filmmaker from Vancouver, British Columbia.
 He was the lead filmmaker and director for the Chinese Canadian Stories web series which was nominated for a Leo Award for Best Web Series in 2013.
 Alejandro is currently an Adjunct Professor at the University of British Columbia in the Department of Theatre and Film as well as the Asian Canadian and Asian Migration Studies Program.

-Sarah Wai Yee Ling was born and raised as a 4th generation Chinese Canadian in Prince Rupert, B.C. on Tsimshian territory.
-She is currently an educational developer working on digital learning resources at the University of British Columbia (UBC) and the Media and Communications Assistant for the First Nations and Endangered Languages Program.
+Sarah Ling was born and raised as a 4th generation Chinese Canadian in Prince Rupert, B.C. on Tsimshian territory.
+She is Project Manager - Indigenous Focus at the University of British Columbia at St. John's College as well as Student Housing and Hospitality Services.
 She has produced many short films at UBC, and is the lead Producer of 'All Our Father's Relations.'

 In 2013, Sarah co-authored a Musqueam children’s book entitled "ʔi ɬe nem̓ ʔəm̓xasəm̓!, 我們出去走走啦！, Let’s Take a Walk!" with Elder Larry Grant based on his childhood in hən̓q̓əmin̓əm̓, Chinese and English.
 The accompanying CD includes hən̓q̓əmin̓əm̓, Cantonese, Mandarin and English recording and all proceeds from the book go towards the development of language materials for Musqueam children and youth.